Why You Need to Work with a Divorce Financial Advisor

 • Gain clarity around your current financial situation

-• Avoid common and costly financial mistakes when negotiating your divorce settlement
+• Avoid common and costly financial mistakes during the divorce process when negotiating your divorce settlement

 • Learn how your financial settlement will impact both your present and your future

-• Understand the financial risks inherent in your settlement
+• Divorce financial planning includes understanding the financial risks inherent in your settlement

 • Reduce the financial stress regarding your post-divorce transition